ShahsTestingZone/100-Days-of-Kotlin/log.md

  Note: When you need the data right away when the viewModel is initialized.
 Instead of initilising variables within the viewmodel after it has been created.

 The project I worked on this section is called 'Guess the word'.

+*Lessons Learnt 1*
+Why use viewLifecycleOwner?
+Fragment views get destroyed when a user navigates away from a fragment, even though the fragment itself is not destroyed.
+This essentially creates two lifecycles, the lifecycle of the fragment, and the lifecycle of the fragment's view.
+Referring to the fragment's lifecycle instead of the fragment view's lifecycle can cause subtle bugs when updating the fragment's view.
+Therefore, when setting up observers that affect the fragment's view you should:
+1. Set up the observers in onCreateView()
+2. Pass in viewLifecycleOwner to observers

+*Lessons Learnt 2*

+Learnt how to set the argument passed in navigations programmatically or provide a default value private fun gameFinished() {
+        Toast.makeText(activity, "Game has just finished", Toast.LENGTH_SHORT).show()
+        val action = GameFragmentDirections.actionGameToScore()
+        action.score = viewModel.score.value?:0  --- THIS LINE
+        NavHostFragment.findNavController(this).navigate(action)
+        viewModel.onGameFinishComplete()

+then on receiving fragment - use the .score variable once you have first created the arguments variable.
+//Initialise ViewModel Part 2
+val arguments = ScoreFragmentArgs.fromBundle(requireArguments())
+        viewModelFactory = ScoreViewModelFactory(arguments.score)

+		// option 2 - use directly if you only have 1 or two variables viewModelFactory = ScoreViewModelFactory(ScoreFragmentArgs.fromBundle(requireArguments()).score)

 ### Day 9: November 26th, 2021 (Friday)